dudarev/photoplanet/docs/source/deploy.rst

 On DigitalOcean
 ----------------

-Create a new droplet in `DigitalOcean`_ and install Ubuntu.
+Create a new droplet in `DigitalOcean`_ and install Ubuntu 14.04.

 Generate your SSH Public Key and add it to the droplet::

     ssh-keygen -t rsa -b 4096
     cat id_rsa.pub | ssh user@droplet_ip "cat >> ~/.ssh/authorized_keys"

 Install Ansible locally (see `Ansible Docs`_ for more details).
 To install on Ubuntu you may follow the guide from DigitalOcean